DylanMeeus/springboot_jwt_blog/_posts/2015-10-15-7-things-you-should-know-about-web-assembly.markdown

 For the purposes of this post, here is a short glossary:

-- **Source code:** what a developer writes.
+- **Source code:** What a developer writes.
-- **Compiler:** an application that turns source code to assembly, bytecode or machine code (what other apps or hardware run).
+- **Compiler:** An application that turns source code into assembly, bytecode or machine code (what other apps or hardware run).
-- **Assembly:** a low-level source-like language specific to a machine or application.
+- **Assembly:** A low-level source-like language specific to a machine or an application.
-- **Bytecode:** a low-level binary representation of code that can be run by other applications.
+- **Bytecode:** A low-level binary representation of code that can be run by other applications.
-- **Machine code:** a binary representation of code that can be run directly by hardware.
+- **Machine code:** A binary representation of code that can be run directly by hardware.

 WebAssembly aims to be the *bytecode* for the web.
 Here is how a developer would use WebAssembly in the future:

 1. Develop an app (write the *source code* in any language that can be compiled to WebAssembly).
-2. Use a *compiler* to turn the *source code* into WebAssembly *bytecode* (and potentially *assembly-code* if required).
+2. Use a *compiler* to turn the *source code* into WebAssembly *bytecode* (and potentially into *assembly-code* if required).
 3. Load the *bytecode* in a browser and run it.

 ![WebAssembly development flow](https://cdn.auth0.com/blog/webassembly/webassembly-2.png)

 ## Fact 1: WebAssembly is not the end of JavaScript
 It's been said before and it will be said again: **JavaScript is here to stay**.
-Thanks to the growth of the web, JavaScript has become a **lingua-franca** among developers and tool vendors.
-This will not change due to WebAssembly.
-WebAssembly is meant to fill a place JavaScript has been forced to occupy up to now: a **low-level code-representation to serve as a compiler target**.
+Thanks to the growth of the web, JavaScript has become a **lingua franca** among developers and tool vendors.
+WebAssembly will not change this.
+WebAssembly is meant to fill a place that JavaScript has been forced to occupy up to now: a **low-level code representation that can serve as a compiler target**.
 As more and more languages and platforms begin to target the web, more stress is put on JavaScript and browser vendors to provide missing features that are much needed.
 Some of these features **do not play well** with the already complex semantics of JavaScript.
 WebAssembly is the right answer:

-- Designed as a compiler target from the beginning
+- It was designed as a compiler target from the beginning.
-- Supported by all major browser vendors
+- It is supported by all major browser vendors.
-- Potentially diverging from JavaScript semantics as much as needed
+- It can diverge from JavaScript semantics as much as needed.

 WebAssembly is the much needed **complement** to JavaScript for the web.

 ## Fact 2: WebAssembly is being developed by the teams behind asm.js and (P)NaCl
-If you have been following the development of the web the last few years you know WebAssembly is aiming at a difficult goal: providing a unified compilation target for languages that do not map easily to JavaScript.
-Not only is it **difficult from a technical point of view**, but also **hard from a standards point of view**.
+If you have been following the development of the web over the last few years you know that WebAssembly is aiming at a difficult goal: providing a unified compilation target for languages that do not map easily to JavaScript.
+Not only is this goal **difficult to achieve from a technical point of view**, but it is also **hard to attain from a standards point of view**.
 The web is not controlled by any single vendor, so every change must be a **joint effort**.
 Fortunately, the teams behind WebAssembly know this.
 At Mozilla, a group of hardcore developers tried to provide an answer in the form of **asm.js**: a subset of JavaScript meant to serve as a compiler target.
 On the other side, Google worked on **Native Client (NaCl)** and **Portable Native Client (PNaCl)**, a binary format for the web based on LLVM.
-As much as these solutions worked, they **did not provide a satisfactory answer** to all of the problems.
-It is from this experience that Web Assembly was born: a **joint effort aiming at providing a cross-browser compiler target**.
+Although each of these solutions worked to some degree, they **did not provide a satisfactory answer** to all the problems.
+It is from this experience that Web Assembly was born: a **joint effort aimed at providing a cross-browser compiler target**.
 The future looks bright for WebAssembly.

 ## Fact 3: WebAssembly is backwards compatible
 Backwards-compatibility is an essential feature of the web.
 WebAssembly will not be an exception: a **polyill** will be available for old-browsers.
 In fact, a prototype is [already available](https://github.com/WebAssembly/polyfill-prototype-1).
 You can see it working [here](http://lukewagner.github.io/AngryBotsPacked/) or [here](http://lukewagner.github.io/PlatformerGamePacked/).

 ## Fact 4: WebAssembly does not look like CPU assembly
 When reading the word "assembly" you might immediately hear "unreadable" in your head.
 Fortunately, that is not the case for WebAssembly.
 In contrast to other low-level code representations, or most bytecodes, WebAssembly describes an **abstract syntax tree (AST)**.
 That's right, WebAssembly provides higher level constructs such as **loops and branches**.
-This means that it is actually possible to **write WebAssembly directly**, or decompile existing binary files to something that is much more readable than opcodes or instructions.
+This means that it is actually possible to **write WebAssembly directly**, or decompile existing binary files into something that is much more readable than opcodes or instructions.
 You might be thinking "what about variable names?".
 WebAssembly will support adding **debugging information** to the compiled files.

 This is a sample of what a text representation of WebAssembly might look like.
 This example uses s-expressions (a lightweight representation of ASTs):